Reading time: 4 minutes

 Due to the compound nature of equity release, the longer a person remains in the home before it is sold, the more will be owed at the end and less returned to the estate.

-If the true aim is to keep someone living in their own home for as long as possible and use the resources available to them to do this – like the equity in their home – then the PLS could assist other government policies targeting the same outcome.
+If the true aim is to keep someone living in their own home for as long as possible and use the resources available to them to do this – like the equity in their home – then the HEAS could assist other government policies targeting the same outcome.

 The sums will be different for everyone, so we strongly advise you to get professional financial advice before acting.